massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Instances of unlawful possession of a weapon or property;

-In the United States, the Fourth Amendment safeguards the rights of citizens, ensuring that neither individuals nor their residences can be searched or their property seized without sufficient probable cause to believe that illegal activity is present.
+In the United States, the Fourth Amendment safeguards the rights of citizens, ensuring that neither individuals nor their residences may be searched nor their property seized without sufficient probable cause to believe that illegal activity is present.
 Consequently, law enforcement officers must obtain a warrant to conduct any search.
 In keeping with the state's legal provisions, securing a search warrant necessitates the submission of an affidavit outlining the specific details and reasonable grounds for the warrant to be issued.

-Under no circumstance in the state is a search permitted without a warrant.
+Under no circumstances in the state is a search permitted without a warrant.
 Moreover, a search warrant is not permissible for the search or seizure of documentary evidence held by a psychotherapist, attorney, accredited Christian Science practitioner, or clergy member believed to have a connection with a subject of the search warrant.
 An exception only arises if there is substantial cause to believe that evidence would be lost or destroyed without the immediate execution of a search.
 This is stipulated under General Law - Part IV, Title II, Chapter 276, Section 1.

+It's worth noting that a search warrant may also be issued to search for a living person or a body.
 Typically, in Massachusetts, a judge determines the validity of a search warrant, and it expires after five working days.
 It is essential to recognize that warrants often specify a time frame for the search.

 How Long Does It Take to Get a Search Warrant?